Hon-Wong/Gloma/README.md

-# GlotsFormer
+# Gloma
-GloTSFormer: Global Video Text Spotting Transformer

-Paper under review.
-Codes will be released after the paper is accepted.
+Paper accepted by ICLR2025